MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/attributes/devenv-test-attribute.md

 procedure Test()
 ```
 > [!IMPORTANT]
-> The above signature requires the method on which the **Test** attribute is set to be *global*.
+> The above signature requires the Test method to be *global*.
 For more information, see [Local and global scope in AL methods](../devenv-al-methods.md%23local-and-global-scope).

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)